hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 objects.
 <!-- correlations are organized asymmetrically.-->
-Ideally, these should be described by some emergent Lorentzian metric, but even finding a bow to launch the arrow would be progress in my books.
+Ideally, these should be described by some emergent Lorentzian metric, but just figuring out why objects persist would be important progress in my books.

 All this sounds very vague, but turns out to be similar in spirit to what [Hartle and Hawking (1983)](https://journals.aps.org/prd/abstract/10.1103/PhysRevD.28.2960)